Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 As the rhythmic foundation of a song, drummers also need to focus on their timing.

-Quantization is the process of snapping your MIDI notes to the rhythmic grid.
+Quantization is the process of snapping your notes to the rhythmic grid.

 Quantization helps tighten up your track, but too much quantization sounds robotic.
-Real drummers can’t play perfectly in time, so you don’t want your MIDI to sound flawless.
+Real musicians can’t play perfectly in time, so you don’t want your MIDI to sound flawless.

-Making sure some notes are a little off time can go a long way in making programmed drums feel more real.
-Instead of quantizing and calling it good, go into your MIDI and move some notes off the grid.
+Making sure some notes are a little off time can go a long way in making software instruments feel realistic.
+Instead of quantizing and calling it good, move some notes off the grid.

-Practiced drummers tend to either anticipate the beat or stay just behind it.
-Think about which one your imaginary MIDI drummer tends towards.
+Pro drummers tend to either anticipate the beat or stay just behind it.
+Think about which one your imaginary drummer tends towards.

 Bonus Tip: Quantization Strength